KevinJuJu/Movie_Correlation_Project/README.md

 # Portfolio-Projects

-# Side projects for practicing and show data analysis skills
+Side projects for practicing and showing data analysis skills